-The person's MFP participation will continue through the first 365 days post-transition.
-Any days spent in an inpatient setting do not count towards the 365 MFP post-transition participation days.
+The person's MFP participation will continue through the enrollment period post-transition.
+Any days spent in an inpatient setting do not count towards the MFP post-transition participation days.
 Please see APPENDIX D for policy regarding participation suspension, de-enrollment, and re-enrollments.